View our white paper now!

-According to social influencer Mark Schaefer in 2014, 500 percent is a conservative estimate for how much the Web will grow by 2020.
-Yes, people are sharing selfies and brunch pictures, but they also are increasingly engaging in intelligent, meaningful conversations that brands can harness for strategic insights.
+Though people are sharing selfies and brunch pictures, they are also increasingly engaging in intelligent, meaningful conversations that brands can harness for strategic social media monitoring.

-The volume of conversation may seem intimidating, but with the right strategies and contextual social insights, you can build audience personas, track influences along the path to purchase and leverage social data for a more targeted business strategy that hits your bottom line.
+The volume of conversation may seem intimidating, but with the right strategies and proper media monitoring tools, you can build audience personas, track influencers along the path to purchase and leverage social data for a more targeted business strategy that hits your bottom line.

-Companies that understand social media’s impact on their brand, business, and marketing strategy benefit in myriad ways.
+Companies that understand social media’s impact on their brand, marketing, and PR strategies benefit in a myriad of ways.
 Below we’ll take a look at how social intelligence helps you better understand your:

-But first, let's explain a little further why this is something you should bother with at all.
+But first, let's explain a little further why media monitoring is something you should consider for your brand:

 If you are not analyzing social data, you are missing an opportunity to generate nuanced insights faster and less expensively than via other research modalities such as surveys, focus groups, ethnographies and more.
 The ability to quickly hone content and messaging strategy on the fly to improve relevance allows you to pivot mid-campaign and recognize better results rather than waiting until four to six weeks after a campaign is completed.

 Social data can help to connect the dots for marketers and communicators as well.
-Social analysis can be used to help explain a drop in NPS scores in July, for example, or why you’re seeing a drop in sales among millennials in a specific region.
+Social media monitoring can be used to help explain a drop in Net Promotor Scores in July, for example, or why you see a decline in sales among millennials in a specific region.
 The ability to align research frameworks and utilize various lenses and segmentations to view the data produces richer, more actionable findings.

-Despite those capabilities, two-thirds of brands don’t have contextual social insights into the motivating factors behind audience behavior.
-Moving beyond understanding what is being said about the brand to more insight into what attitudes and perceptions exist and how they shift over time, or in relation to particular campaigns and initiatives, can inform strategic planning.
+Moving towards more insight into what actions, attitudes and perceptions exist and how they shift over time, or in relation to particular campaigns and initiatives, can inform strategic planning.
 What content drives engagement, interaction and behaviors?
-What drivers move a consumer along the path to purchase or influence a response to a call to action?
+What drivers move a consumer along the path to purchase or influence a response to a call to action (CTA)?

 A better understanding of where you are and what you’re up against competitively provides the ability to see how you’re moving the needle over time.
 What is working against your objectives and what needs adjustment?